 9. Egg Eaters: Don’t be fooled.
 Sometimes your hens are laying eggs, but you have an egg eater amongst the flock.
 Raw eggs once sampled by the hens, are irresistibly delicious.
 You have to be quick to break this terrible habit, but it can be done.
 Click here for more egg eating information.

 10. Lack of sunlight: Hens require 14 hours of sunlight to stimulate their brains to lay an egg.
-Eggs naturally taper off during the winter months.
+Eggs naturally has a decline during the winter months.
 This is a normal process and egg laying resumes as longer days arrive with spring weather.
 Adding windows to the chicken coop can help.

 Photo Credit: Tilly’s Nest